sathanas65/deb12-i3/README.md

+This guide is detailed to enable Linux newcomers to get up and running quickly, with a minimum of headaches.
 How to use these scripts:

 1. Install Debian 12 but do not install any desktop environment.
 Only 'Standard Utilities' Should be selected during installation.
 2. If you are installing on a device with wifi, it is easiest to use an ethernet connection during installation.